phillipadsmith/awesome-github/README.md

 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) - Use this list to test your GitHub knowledge.
 - [GitHub Universe](http://githubuniverse.com/) - Two full days on how to build, collaborate, and deploy great software, presented by GitHub.
-October 1 & 2, 2015, SF.
+October 10-12, 2017, SF.
 - [GitHub Desktop](https://desktop.github.com/) - Simple collaboration from your desktop.
 - [Atom](https://github.com/blog/2031-announcing-atom-1-0) - Did you know that GitHub makes an editor?
 Use it to write, code, and more.
-- [Electron](http://electron.atom.io/) - Build cross platform desktop apps with web technologies
+- [Electron](http://electron.atom.io/) - Build cross-platform desktop apps with web technologies.
 - [GitHub Buttons](https://ghbtns.com/) - Showcase your GitHub repo's success with hotlinkable GitHub star, fork, or follow buttons.
 - [Resume](http://resume.github.io/) - Resumes generated using GitHub.
-- [Speaker Deck](https://speakerdeck.com/) - Share Presentations without the Mess, by GitHub.
+- [Speaker Deck](https://speakerdeck.com/) - "Share presentations without the mess," by GitHub.
 - [Blocks](http://bl.ocks.org/) - This is a simple viewer for code examples hosted on GitHub Gist.
-(Introduction is [here](http://bost.ocks.org/mike/block/))
+(Introduction is [here](http://bost.ocks.org/mike/block/)).
-- [Block Builder](http://blockbuilder.org/) - Quickly create, edit, and fork D3.js examples
+- [Block Builder](http://blockbuilder.org/) - Quickly create, edit, and fork D3.js examples.
-- [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) - Guidelines for creating template files for a GitHub project..
+- [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) - Guidelines for creating template files for a GitHub project.

 ## Tips, tricks, tools, and add-ons for GitHub power users
 - [GitHub Integrations Directory](https://github.com/integrations) - Use your favorite tools with GitHub.